For some of Japan's lonely workers, COVID-19 brings a homecoming

 Like hundreds of thousands of other white-collar workers, the 44-year-old IT engineer had been on a solo assignment, known as “tanshin funin”, and wasn’t expecting to return to his family so soon.

-But as the COVID-19 pandemic dragged on, his employer, Fujitsu (6702.T), decided to bring its far-flung workers home, becoming one of Japan's first big firms to make a start in ending the long-established practice.
+But as the COVID-19 pandemic dragged on, his employer, Fujitsu, decided to bring its far-flung workers home, becoming one of Japan’s first big firms to make a start in ending the long-established practice.

 Solo assignments have been a regular duty for white collar workers since at least Japan’s recovery from wartime devastation, becoming a crucial step in career progression despite their unpopularity among many workers.